From the MCG Training Director, Christopher Drescher, PhD

 positions and jobs in their chosen settings following completion of internship.

-- Diverse Career Paths - internship graduates have embarked on diverse career paths
+- Variety of Career Paths - internship graduates have embarked on diverse career paths

 in settings including: